Making Decisions under Outcome Performativity: Introduction

 \subsection{Our Contributions}

 Our first contributions are conceptual, introducing the outcome performativity setting and the notion of performative omnipredictors.
-As an abstraction, outcome performativity strikes a balance with enough generality to model many real-world phenomena paired with enough structure to give effective solutions.
+As an abstraction, outcome performativity strikes a balance with enough generality to model many real-world phenomena and enough structure to give effective solutions.
 For settings where the distributional response occurs predominantly as outcome performativity, the framework is well-scoped to contend with the challenges of performative prediction.
 In particular, performative omnipredictors provide an effective solution concept to address the tension between different objectives under performativity.

 With these conceptual contributions in place, we turn to the feasibility of omniprediction under outcome performativity.
+While outcome performativity introduces a number of new challenges, we show how to apply many techniques established for omniprediction in the supervised learning setting to recover analogous guarantees under performativity.
+On a technical level, we follow the \emph{Loss Outcome Indistinguishability} approach of \cite{gopalan2022loss}, demonstrating how---with the right conceptual framing---arguments for the existence of supervised omnipredictors can be translated into guarantees for the performative setting.

 \paragraph{Efficient Performative Omnipredictors Exist.} Our first technical contribution demonstrates existence of efficient performative omnipredictors.
 We prove that for any class of losses $\cL$ and any hypothesis class $\Hcal$, there exists a performative omnipredictor $\pt$ of complexity that scales polynomially with the complexity of computing the losses and hypotheses. \begin{result} Suppose $\D$ is a fixed distribution over $\Xcal$.
 Let $\cL \subseteq \set{\ell:\Xcal\times \Ych \times \cY \to [0,1]}$ be a set of bounded loss functions, and let $\cH \subseteq \set{h:\Xcal \to \Ych}$ be a hypothesis class of decision rules.
 If the functions in $\cL$ and $\cH$ can be computed by circuits of size $s$, then there exists a $(\cL,\Hcal,\eps)$-performative omnipredictor of circuit complexity $\poly(s, |\cYh |) / \eps^2$. \end{result} Importantly, this result holds \emph{for any} class of bounded losses.
 The collection $\cL$ may include losses for forecasting and steering, or may include losses that steer towards different outcomes.
 Still, the predictor $\pt$ will encode a performative optimal decision rule for each such loss $\ell \in \cL$.
 Furthermore, the complexity of this predictor scales gracefully with the complexity of the losses and hypotheses and the available decisions, \emph{independent of the complexity of Nature} $\ps$.
 Even if the true probability function $\ps$ is intractably-complex, there exists a simple function $\pt$ that mimics the omniprediction behavior, provided the losses and hypotheses are sufficiently simple.